We appreciate your prompt payment. For details see:

 - For questions about your UW Physicians’ bill, call UW Physicians at (206) 543-8606 or toll-free at (888) 234-5467.

-SCCA accepts most national private health insurance plans and Medicare, the federal health insurance program for people who are age 65 and older or who are disabled.
-We also accept Medicaid insurance for patients from Washington, Alaska, Montana, and Idaho.
+SCCA participates in most national private health insurance plans and Medicare, the federal health insurance program for people who are age 65 and older or who are disabled.
+We also participate in Medicaid insurance for patients from Washington, Alaska, Montana, and Idaho.

 You can help us bill your insurance company correctly by providing full information to SCCA Registration and Patient Financial Services when you register.
 It is important to inform us of any changes to your address, insurance coverage, or employment of the person who is financially responsible for your bills.